Vidsneezes/Drop_Frenzy/README.md

-Drop Frenzy
+Drop Frenzy GitHub Game off 2
-Falling object game.
-Catch as many objects before they hit the ground.
+Author Oscar Morales

+The planes have gone mad!
+Click on the left or right side of the Red-box things to move!
+Collect Televisions, Cats, And Bags to score big points.
+Avooid the bombs and TNT!
-Avoid catching bombs, you only have 3 lives.
+You only have 3 lives!